How Long Does Pre-Workout Stay Effective? A Complete Breakdown

 Follow these tenets when taking pre-workout to feel more consistent in each session and learn what works best for your body.

 1. Check today’s caffeine total.
-Add up coffee, energy drinks, and pre-workout servings.
-Staying near the 3 to 6 mg/kg performance range validated in athletes helps you get a benefit without blowing past tolerance.
+If you're taking a pre-workout supplement with caffeine, add up coffee, energy drinks, and pre-workout servings.
+Staying near the 3 to 6 mg/kg performance range helps you benefit without blowing past tolerance.

 2. Shake or knead the packet.
-Powders settle and liquids stratify.
-Even distribution makes dosing predictable.
+Powders settle and liquids stratify, so even distribution makes dosing predictable.

 3. Drink with 6 to 8 ounces of water.
 Hydration supports performance and comfort, and research shows fluid intake can help prevent drops in output during longer sweat sessions.